digitalassassins/sortarr/Readme.md

 This container builds upon the `alekslyse/sonarr_tag_move` project and also the `buesche87/sonarrchiver` project

-####Changes to the project include:
+#### Changes to the project include:

 - Removal or Cron to switch to a webhook system (keeping system resources to a minimum)
 - Adding the webhook to Radarr & Sonarr means auto archiving is only triggered on Series Add This makes it a really effective combination with Overseer/Jellyseer as new movies are instantly archived once added.
-	  Which prevents the breaking of Transcoding with Tdarr, Archiving is done before Tdarr can grab the video file.
+  Which prevents the breaking of Transcoding with Tdarr, Archiving is done before Tdarr can grab the video file and start the encoding process.
 - Added the ability to auto archive for both Sonarr and Radarr
 - Moved environment variables to `settings.env` in a mounted volume, for portability and changing settings quickly
 - Auto Add missing folders in Radarr/Sonarr on run

 The script has been extended to support **multiple tag/root-folder pairs**.
 To use this feature, define one or more `SONARR_FOLDER_PAIR_X` / `RADARR_FOLDER_PAIR_X` environment variables, e.g.: